code4fukui/Wirth/README.md

 - ex: points <- 0 (After assignment, displaying points[1] will show "0")

-You can use "[" and "]" along with "," to specify multiple element values at once, allowing them to be replaced.
+You can use "[" and "]" along with "," to assign multiple element values at once.

 - ex: points <- [87, 45, 72, 100]

+You can use "{" and "}" along with "," to assign multiple named elements at once.

+- ex: member <- { name: "taro", age: 8 }

 Multiple assignment statements can be placed side by side, separated by commas ",".
 In this case, the assignment statements are executed from left to right in order.